OpenMDAO/dymos/mkdocs/docs/getting_started/collocation.md

 In the case of the Radau Pseudospectral Method, we'll use four state values, guessed at the Radau nodes in dimensionless time in addition to the right endpoint of the interval (the _state discretization nodes_).

 A linear interpolation of the endpoint values will serve as the initial guess in this instance.
-The three Radau nodes that don't include the right endpoing will serve as the _collocation nodes_ in this case.
+The three Radau nodes that don't include the right endpoint will serve as the _collocation nodes_ in this case.
 Since these are a subset of the state discretization nodes, no interpolation of values is necessary...all of the state values have been provided.

 ![Screenshot](scripts/lgr_animation_0.png)